-- 1. File through e-services for Business (edd.ca.gov/e-Services for Business).
+- File through e-Services for Business (edd.ca.gov/payroll\taxes/e-Services\for\Business.htm).
 It's fast, easy, and secure. - 2.
-Download the Report of Independent Contractor(s) DE 542 (PDF) (edd.ca.gov/pdf_pub_ctr/de542.pdf). - 3.
+Download the Report of Independent Contractor(s) DE 542 (PDF) (edd.ca.gov/pdf\pub\ctr/de542.pdf). - 3.
 Order DE 542 forms using the EDD online order form (edd.ca.gov/forms).

-When Due: Independent contractor information must be reported to the EDD within 20 days of EITHER making payments totaling \$600 or more, OR entering into a contract for \$600 or more with an independent contractor in any calendar year, whichever occurs first.
-This is in addition to your requirement to report the total annual payments to the Internal Revenue Service on a Form 1099-MISC after the close of the calendar year.
+Important Due Dates: Independent contractor information must be reported to the EDD within 20 days of EITHER making payments totaling \$600 or more, OR entering into a contract for \$600 or more with an independent contractor in any calendar year, whichever occurs first.
+This is in addition to your requirement to report the total annual payments to the Internal Revenue Service on the Forms 1099-MISC or 1099-NEC after the close of the calendar year.

-The following information must be included when reporting independent contractors:
+Include the following information when reporting independent contractors: